The 10 Most Bizarre Allergies That People Really Suffer From

-Today allergies affect about
+Today, allergies affect about

-“If you lived 120 years ago, any allergy would have been considered unusual because they were virtually unknown before the late 19th century,” explains “ The Allergy Solution” author Leo Galland, M.D.
+50 million Americans each year.
+Penicillin, peanuts and cats are all very common allergens.
+But strange substances causing allergic reactions is more of a modern phenomenon.
+“If you lived 120 years ago, any allergy would have been considered unusual because they were virtually unknown before the late 19th century,” says “ The Allergy Solution” author Leo Galland, M.D.

 “Initially, it was just pollen or bee stings.
 But now it’s becoming substances that hide within other substances.”
-Here are ten oddball allergies that real doctors have treated.
-And you probably haven't heard of them -- unless you’re one of the few people who suffer from them!
+Here are 10 oddball allergies that doctors have actually treated.
+And you probably haven't heard of them — unless you’re one of the few people who suffer from them!

 Read more: Seasonal Allergies Health Center